|If any questions or concerns please call: (559) 600-2575|

 Applying for a Fictitious Business Name (FBN):

-An FBN is also known as doing business as (DBA).
-The FBN is designed to make available to the public the identities of persons doing business for profit under a fictitious name.
-Here are some things you will need to know to submit your application for an FBN:
+An FBN is also known as a doing business as (DBA) name.
+FBNs are designed to make the identities of persons doing business for profit under a fictitious name.
+Here are some things you will need to know before submitting your application for an FBN:

-- You may apply for an FBN in person at 2220 Tulare Street, County Plaza, 1st Floor, Fresno, California, Monday through Friday, 8:30 am to 4:00 pm.
+- Applications for an FBN can be made in person at 2220 Tulare Street, County Plaza, 1st Floor, Fresno, California, Monday through Friday, 8:30 am to 4:00 pm.
 Applicants may also submit an Application for Fictitious Business Name by US Mail at 2221 Kern Street, Fresno, California 93721.

 - Application fees are $35 for the first name and an additional $7.00 for each multiple name.
 See Fee Schedules for additional fees.

 - An “Individual” filing is a name that does not include the surname of the individual or a name that suggests the existence of additional owners such as “Company”, “&”, “Associates” and the like.

 - A “Corporation” is a name that is not the same as in the Articles of Incorporation.

 - Filing an FBN statement does not reserve the name for exclusive use.
 The County Clerk’s office cannot refuse to file an FBN statement because the name is already being used by another party.